 Create a new design using individual items or as a treatment train – this is the way we generally refer to the sustainable drainage network that is to be designed using InfoDrainage.
 For more information about this topic, go to Build Ribbon.

-Validate the design of the treatment train (are all essential data fields complete?) and analyse rainfall and pollutant flow through the treatment train.
+Validate the design of the treatment train and analyse rainfall and pollutant flow through the treatment train.
 For more information about this topic, go to Analysis Ribbon.